daryna404/THM-Servidae-Log-Analysis-in-ELK/README.md

 Access to /employee-payroll.php, likely containing sensitive payroll data.
 Download of a CSV file named bank-details.csv.
-Use of the FTP command immediately afterward, indicating an attempt to exfiltrate the stolen file.
+The final result in our logs shows that the attacker downloaded a potentially sensitive CSV file after gaining access to the payroll server.
+It was saved to Bill's desktop, which, if investigated chronologically without the current filters, is immediately followed by the "FTP" (File Transfer Protocol) command, likely to exfiltrate and transfer the stolen document back over to the attacker's system.